GeomarPerales/Python-for-begin-in-ArcGIS/README.md

 # Python-for-ArcGIS

-- 1. Summary
+## 1. Summary

-Scripts developed to automate some processes in ArcGIS.
+Scripts developed to automate some processes in ArcGIS 10.5 using ArcPy.
 (Project in development).

+## 2. Application

-- 2. References
+## 3. References